wpilibsuite/allwpilib/README-CMAKE.md

 * `WITH_WPIMATH` (ON Default)
   * This option will build the wpimath library.
 This option must be on to build wpilib.
 * `WITH_WPIUNITS` (ON Default)
   * This option will build the wpiunits library.
-This option must be on to build wpimath.
+This option must be on to build the Java wpimath library and requires `WITH_JAVA` to also be on.
 * `WITH_WPILIB` (ON Default)
   * This option will build the hal and wpilibc/j during the build.
 The HAL is the simulator hal, unless the external hal options are used.
 The cmake build has no capability to build for the RoboRIO.
 * `WITH_EXAMPLES` (ON Default)